ThunderStrikeXX/coupling/README.md

-# Sodium Heat Pipe 1D Solver
+# Heat Pipe Coupled Multyphysics solver

-This repository contains a 1D finite-volume solver for coupled **wall–wick–vapor** regions of a sodium heat pipe.
+This repository contains a 1D finite-volume solver for coupled **wallâ€“wickâ€“vapor** regions of a sodium heat pipe.
 The code is implemented in **C++17**, following the structure of **THROHPUT**, **HPTAM** and **Sockeye** frameworks.

 ---